Information for Parents

 Reading with understanding is essential.
 By the end of Year 2, children are expected to read independently and respond to questions about what they have read.

-Below is an example of a reading comprehension we will be completing in class this half term (to link to our London topic).
-Reading page 4 and answering the following questions evidences reading at the Expected standard.
+Below is an example of a reading comprehension, the type of which we complete in class.
+Reading page 4 and answering the following questions evidence reading at the Expected standard.

 As children progress through Year 2 they should be reading a wider range of books.
 Many children will be reading 'real' books alongside their school books.
 They may well have a favourite author eg; Julia Donaldson, Oliver Jeffers, David Walliams, which is fabulous!
 Reading for pleasure is of course to be encouraged but please ensure school books (as these are closely matched to reading ability) are read alongside other books.